 Semester exchange to USN

-Within this programme there are several exchange opportunities for students from partner universities.
-Please contact our program administrator for details and course lists.
-Application deadline is May 1st for autumn semester and November 1st for spring semester for exchange.
+Within this programme offers exchange opportunities for students from partner universities.
+Application deadline is April 15 for autumn semester and October 15 for spring semester for exchange.

 Where can I work?

 The industry, both in Norway and internationally, offers a great variety of jobs for candidates with a master degree in maritime management.
 The graduate candidates from the management program will be attractive for a wide range of companies such as ship owners, commercial management companies, financial institutions, insurance companies, shipping brokers, transportation and logistics companies, maritime equipment suppliers, shipbuilding and repair companies, engineering and contractor companies.